xabirizar9/BPMtoHyperledger/README.md

-**HOW TO RUN THE NETWORK**
+# HOW TO RUN THE NETWORK
-# All of these commands must be run inside the directory abov
-./network.sh up createChannel -c pizzachannel ./network.sh deployCC -c pizzachannel -ccn pizzacc -ccp ../../pizza-cc/ -ccl go
+**All of these commands must be run inside the directory above** ./network.sh up createChannel -c pizzachannel ./network.sh deployCC -c pizzachannel -ccn pizzacc -ccp ../../pizza-cc/ -ccl go